-We have been in business growing and selling alpine plants for nearly 25 years and for most of that time this has been our only source of income.
-We have both been in horticulture for over 30 years and each of us has a Diploma in Horticulture.
-For many years we have concentrated on growing alpine plants wholesale for other nurseries and garden centres (and we still do) but have also developed and specially grown a wonderful range of plants which we now wish to offer to the public via our online Plant Shop.
+We have been in business on this site growing and selling alpine plants for over 30 years.
+We have both been in horticulture for over 35 years and each of us has a Diploma in Horticulture.
+For many years we concentrated on growing alpine plants wholesale for other nurseries and garden centres but we now grow a selected range of plants for sale exclusively through this website.
+I think this makes us unique - for other nurseries a website is simply another revenue stream, for us, it is our only income.
 Please note - the nursery does not open to the public.

 We are passionate about what we do and want to offer high quality plants with first class, personal service.

 About our range (and how we grow it)

 We grow a very wide range of alpine and rock garden plants - we have several hundred different varieties on the nursery.
 Some are quite common, others much less so, but they are all good plants.
 Some of our range can be more of a challenge to the grower and gardener but the majority stand a very good chance (with a little care and 'gardening') of succeeding in most gardens.
 We aim to grow plants that you will enjoy and have success with, not difficult, expensive rarities.
 Our online Plant Shop describes all our plants and offers tips on how to grow them.
 We don't grow large numbers of any single plant - we try to produce small, succesive batches so we can offer a wide range at all times.

 We mostly propagate from cuttings - it's often the only way to raise all the better, named forms and all the variegated, coloured leaved plants which add colour to our gardens.
 This requires skill and great attention to detail - exactly what we are good at.
 We also grow some things from divisions and some from seed but avoid the very easy (and cheaper) seed-raised varieties that are widely available.